fontclos/stat-mech-python-course/README.md

 + [Jupyter Lab documentation](https://jupyterlab.readthedocs.io/en/stable/)

 ## Contact
-You can reach me at `francesc.font@unimi.it` if you need any help.
+You can reach me at `francesc.font@unimi.it` if you need any help, or pass by my office DC/T/6 (right behind Aula Caldirola).
+Since I am not always in my office, it is better if you make an appointment beforehand.